linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

   | R : Registers.r -> uint8  arg
 ```

 The argument type of the constructor (`Registers.r` in `Registers.r -> uint8 arg`) has the same functionality as the `of Registers.r` in the variant definition.
 It changes the **type of the value you _get_ in the pattern match based on the constructor**.
-In the below match statement, notice that the type of value we get in the match statement (type of `r` and `rr`) is different depending on the constructor, we match.
+In the below match statement, notice that the type of value we get in the match statement (type of `r` and `rr`) is different depending on the constructor we match.
 This is possible because the argument type of the constructor is different.

 ```OCaml
 let read_arg = function